- Assistant Professor, English

 Greenwald Faculty Development Research Grant, 2022-2023.

-Mercy College Faculty Fellow, Advisory Committee for Teaching and Learning and the Provost’s Office, 2020-2021.
+Mercy University Faculty Fellow, Advisory Committee for Teaching and Learning and the Provost’s Office, 2020-2021.